tomaslibal/ua-detection/README.md

 #### Data format

-The program can work with ascii/utf-8 encoded data of the following format:
+The program can work with ascii (8-bit) encoded data of the following format:

 1. one entry per line terminated by a new line character
 2. each entry has a one word label separated by a space character from the user-agent string following the label